 If you’re doing the packing yourself, be sure your items are secure with MYMOVE’s packing guide.
 It is possible to hire people to also pack the items within the home into individual boxes and then move those boxes to the chosen form of transportation, but this can dramatically reduce the potential savings.

-The process can then be reversed once the belongings arrive at the new destination.
-Individual laborers can be retained to either move the boxes from the shipping container to inside the home or to assist in fully unpacking.
+You can also reverse this process once your belongings get to your new home.
+You can hire laborers to move the boxes from the shipping container to inside the home or to assist in fully unpacking.

-Glanz stressed the importance of working with a company to supply labor that has a solid reputation.
-This can be assessed by checking with the Better Business Bureau and consumer review sites.
+Glanz, or Hire a Helper, stressed the importance of working with a company to supply labor that has a solid reputation by checking their reviews and ratings.
 When discussing arrangements, he says it’s important to ensure the company has a valid business license and carries appropriate liability insurance for their workers.

 Look for other areas to save

 Ali Wenzke, an experienced mover and author of The Art of Happy Moving, offered the wisdom she’s gained over the course of 10 moves in 11 years.